tanlocle0495/AutoFitGridLayout/README.md

 It is a layout like GridLayout.
 But children in it will fill the column.

 # How to Use?
-Just copy the class `AutoFitGridLayout.java` as your custom widget.
+Just copy the class `AutoFitGridLayout.java` and `attr.xml` in afgridayout folder to your dir.

 In the xml file: